glennfor/glennfor/README.md

 Hello 👋, Welcome to my github page.🏡
 </h1>

 I am a tech enthusiast and enthusiastic programmer.
 I am always open to learning.
-It is greate to have you here.
+I am pleased to have you here.
 `Follow me` and `star some cool projects`.
 Learn more on my website [here](https://glenn-po.github.io)

 ## Lets connect on social media.🤳